TUM-DSE/sys-lab/README.md

 - Additionally, two office hours will be held during the first two stages.
 Each team will organize this with their mentor.

+## Objectives
+The goal is to gain a deep understanding of how modern computer systems, via open-source projects, are built and designed.
+More specifically, students will learn to:

+- Concisely explain a complex computer system and the problem it solves.

+- Empirically analyze, deploy, and evaluate a computer system.

+- Extend existing systems with additional features that enhance the state of the art.

+- Oral presentation and writing skills to concisely articulate the technical work.

 ## Registration

 - **Capacity:** We plan to have at most 36 places in the lab.